Reheating in runaway inflation models via the evaporation of mini primordial black holes: Gravitational Waves and BBN/CMB Constraints

-The early matter domination era realized by PBHs suppresses the relative enhancement of induced GWs relative to the background energy density.
+The early matter domination era realized by PBHs suppresses the relative enhancement of induced GWs relative to the background energy density, see Figure \ref{FigIGW}.
 For the simplistic top-hat approximation for the energy density spectrum of induced GWs the suppression is given by the exponential in front of the brackets,

-where we considered modes that propagate inside the horizon at the time of BBN.
+where we considered modes that propagate inside the horizon at the time of BBN/CMB.
 Induced GWs, associated with the PBH formation, do not change BBN predictions for

-This is the {\it most stringent constraint} posed on the scenario of runaway inflation reheated via PBH evaporation.
-We illustrate this constraint in Fig. \ref{FigAll}.
+This is the most stringent constraint posed on the scenario of runaway inflation reheated via PBH evaporation.
+We illustrate this constraint in \ref{FigAll}.
 Note that the constraint (\ref{masterbound}) encompasses the constraint (\ref{gwInfpbh}) from inflationary GWs.

-\subsubsection{Induced GWs and detection by LIGO/Virgo, Einstein Telescope}
+\subsubsection{Induced GWs and Detection by LIGO/Virgo, Einstein Telescope}

 The induced GWs associated with the production of mini PBHs have large frequencies that can be probed only from LIGO/Virgo experiment and the designed Einstein Telescope.
-Focusing on the frequency band around $100$ Hz, that corresponds to wavenumbers about $k_\text{EX}\sim 10^{16}$ Mpc$^{-1}$, the induced GWs must have an amplitude, $\Omega(t_0, k_\text{EX})$, less than the sensitivity of the operating experiments, $\Omega^{-1}_\text{SC}$.
-It is exciting that current or future GW experiments can rule out or support this cosmological scenario, probing part of its parameter space.
-Approximately, a GW wave experiment can probe the production of mini PBHs during a kination phase followed by PBH domination and reheating if
+Focusing on the frequency band around $100$ Hz, which corresponds to wavenumbers about $k_\text{EX}\sim 10^{16}$ Mpc$^{-1}$, the induced GWs must have an amplitude $\Omega(t_0, k_\text{EX})$ below the sensitivity curve of the operating experiments.
+It is exciting that current or future GW experiments can rule out or support this cosmological scenario, probing part of its parameter space, see Figure~\ref{FigIGW}.

-Advanced LIGO/Virgo will reach a sensitivity if $h^2\Omega^{-1}_\text{SC}\sim 10^{-10}$ and the forecast for the Einstein Telescope is $h^2\Omega^{-1}_\text{SC}\sim 10^{-13}$.
-Although the $\beta$ values required for detection (\ref{Ligo}) are too small and already ruled out by BBN arguments it is an exciting perspective that testing experimentally exotic cosmological scenarios is in principle possible, see Fig. \ref{FigIGW}.

-\subsubsection{Isocurvature-induced GWs}
+\subsubsection{Isocurvature-Induced GWs}